Yup, I told my kids the truth about Santa!

 So, here’s the truth… YES, Santa was real but because he was only a man he died many years ago.
 During his life he was known as Nicholas and he lived only a short while after Jesus lived.
 Nicholas was an extraordinary man who loved Jesus very much, he was an early Christian!
 It was because of his love for Jesus that he wanted to help many people who were in need and he loved the children of his town so much, that Nicholas often gave them gifts.
 Nicholas allowed God’s love to shine through him and it was because of this that the people of his town nicknamed him Father Christmas, because Nicholas knew the true meaning of Christmas!

 There are some people who have, and who will, walk this Earth that will never be forgotten, sometimes the reason is because the person did something very terrible, but then again there are those people that lived such amazing lives, that their love can never die.
 Nicholas is one of those people, his love of Jesus was so strong that it has lasted several hundred years.
 The story of Nicholas has spread all over the world and has been translated into many languages.
 Over time people have added different things to the story creating more magic and as time went on Nicholas became Santa in United States, but he is known by other names in other countries.
 In England he is still known as Father Christmas.
-In Russia he is known as Ded Moroz.
-In France he is known as Pere Noel and that is just a few, but almost of these Santas, are based off of the man Nicholas and Nicholas was very much REAL!
+Russian’s know him as Ded Moroz.
+The French call him Pere Noel and that is just a few, but almost of these Santas, are based off of the man Nicholas and Nicholas was very much REAL!

 You might be wondering who has been filling your stockings and wrapping your presents and the answer is we have, just like our parents did for us and maybe you will do for your children someday!
 We did this in remembrance of Nicholas a man who gave to others to show his love for God, but also to give a gift as an example of the gift that God gave to us all!